 These types of relationships are few and far between.
 They don’t come along very often.
 I’m 33 and I’ve had maybe 2 of these in my entire life.
 Though it didn’t ultimately work out with her, I’ll always cherish the memories we made and the time we spent together.

 Fallout has always appealed to my inner desire to roam, explore, and wander – while NOT connecting with anyone.
 XD There’s something so calming about trudging through the wasteland and discovering things, which almost seems ironic considering it’s an apocalyptic type of scenario and shouldn’t warrant that type of sentiment in the slightest.

-Perhaps it’s the mix of the now seemingly ancient big band tunes, coupled with a nostalgia that’s sometimes hard to pin point.
+Perhaps it’s the mix of the now seemingly ancient big band tunes, coupled with a nostalgia that’s sometimes hard to pinpoint.
 What about the experience is so fascinating?
-Because I can assure you, a real apocalypse wouldn’t be nearly as fun.
-Okay it wouldn’t be fun at all and you’d probably die within the first hour.
+Because I can assure you, a real apocalypse wouldn’t be near as fun.
+Okay, it wouldn’t be fun at all and you’d probably die within the first hour.

 No Re-Spawns, BUSTER!
 XD

 Maybe it’s because Fallout as a game represents a true end, and what is there left to fear after everything has been destroyed and it’s all over?
 I’m of course talking about the experience of the game itself and the mind-frame it puts you in; not the realities of a truly apocalyptic scenario – one in which you’d have to somehow survive and advance, while still dealing with the endless perils that await.